DavidBraslow/davidbraslow/README.md

 ### Hi there 👋

 I am a quantitative social scientist and data science educator.
 My GitHub mostly consists of repos for data science lessons taught in the Flatiron School's Data Science programs.
+You can see my academic works [here](https://orcid.org/0000-0001-8301-6785).
 I'd love to connect with people who care about teaching, data, and any combination of the two.

 <!--
 Here are some ideas to get you started: